Updated June 5, 2023

 Strictly avoid being excessively casual.
 Informal behavior with colleagues or subordinates may help you develop a good rapport, which may help get the job done, but drawing the lines is highly important.

-In written communication, it is better to maintain professionalism, whether in your emails, letters, phone calls, or business meetings.
+In written communication, it is better to maintain professionalism in emails, letters, phone calls, or business meetings.
 A casual tone can be unsettling at times.
-With the rise of electronic media like emails, especially social media, which is very frequently used for communication nowadays, it is very difficult to ascertain the tone behind communication.
-Thus, it is always ideal to schedule a face-to-face meeting with the person if possible.
+With the rise of electronic media like emails, especially social media, which is very frequently used for communication nowadays, it is difficult to ascertain the tone behind communication.
+Thus, scheduling a face-to-face meeting with the person is always ideal if possible.

 4. Never rush in communicating ideas